peteroupc/CBOR/README.md

 Release Notes
 -----------

+In version 2.3.1 (.NET version only):

+- Fixed NuGet package

 In version 2.3:

 - The C# version of the library now also targets "dotnet", which should make it compatible with platform .NET runtime